 Dedicate a day each month decluttering.
-It can be anything from old receipts to past payed bills, or unworn, out of style clothing.
+It can be anything from old receipts to past paid bills, to unworn or out-of-style clothing.
 Organize drawers and kitchen cabinets, wherever random things get shoved in without being properly put away.
 Rearrange the linen closet or clean out the laundry room.

-When every thing has a place and is in its proper home, your mind with begin to feel at ease.
+When everything has a place and is in its proper home, your mind with begin to feel at ease.
 Personally, I can focus more on the important tasks of homemaking or on my business whenever I organize or declutter my home.
-And you are cleaning as you go along!
+And you are cleaning along as you go!

 ♥ Homemaker’s Evening Routine: 4 Easy Tasks That Will Help You Prepare for the Next Day

 ♥ How To Be Productive When Working From Home: 5 Tips and Advice as a Homemaker + Blogger

 ♥ 10 Valuable Tips and Advice for the Brand New Homemaker